PX4/PX4-user_guide/en/flight_controller/pixhawk_mini.md

 Developers will need to solder wires to the board test pads for SWD, and to the STM32F4 (IC) TX and RX to get a console.

-### Other Peripherals

-The wiring and configuration of other components is covered within the topics for individual [peripherals](../peripherals/README.md).

-### Configuration

-General configuration information is covered in: [Autopilot Configuration](../config/README.md).

-QuadPlane specific configuration is covered here: [QuadPlane VTOL Configuration](../config_vtol/vtol_quad_configuration.md)